17 User Acceptance Testing Templates [Examples + Download]

 UAT Test Plan Template

-This user acceptance testing template is your one source of truth for UAT planning.
+This user acceptance testing template is your one source of truth for UAT planning, whether you need a UAT test plan template, a UAT testing plan template, or a UAT sign-off template.

 It contains: